-In another case, a successful claim was brought against the owner and operator of a commercial motor vehicle that was stopped upon a traveled portion of a roadway when the victim unexpectedly struck the rear of the vehicle at night, causing fatal injuries.
-Understanding the duties associated with the Federal Motor Carrier Safety Administration regulations, and specifically 49 CFR 392.22, was essential in prosecuting the case to a successful conclusion.
+In another case, a successful trucking accident claim was brought against the owner and operator of a commercial motor vehicle that was stopped upon a traveled portion of a roadway when the victim unexpectedly struck the rear of the vehicle at night, causing fatal injuries.
+In prosecuting trucking accidents, understanding the duties associated with the Federal Motor Carrier Safety Administration regulations, and specifically 49 CFR 392.22, was essential in prosecuting the case to a successful conclusion.

 Knowing the technology in cases involving commercial vehicles:

-Knowing how to protect and acquire technical data is infinitely essential to protect your rights.
-In another case, Ferrara law Offices, P.C. settled a multimillion dollar cases by exposing GPS data which contradicted the truck operator’s false statements about how the collision took place.
+Knowing how to protect and acquire technical data in trucking accident cases is infinitely essential to protect your rights.
+In another case, Ferrara law Offices, P.C. settled a multimillion dollar case by exposing GPS data which contradicted the truck operator’s false statements about how the collision took place.
 The data was secured because the estate of the victim engaged Ferrara Law Offices, P.C. before the defendant corporation could erase the critical “smoking gun” data.
 Robert Ferrara was able to force the defendant corporation to save and turn-over the GPS data during discovery.